amaraljt/LaTeXPy/README.md

 and first-order logic), but the syntax is still evolving and incorrect input currently does not produce useful error messages.

-Below is another example of what is covered (can be copy-pasted as input).
+Below are other example of what is covered (can be copy-pasted as input).
 A question mark after an expression is a request to evaluate the expression and insert the result in the typeset output (colored blue).
 Expressions with a top-level equal sign and a variable on the left are interpreted as assignments that get executed by Python.
 Input that was parsed and evaluated without error appears in green, and all other expressions (without ? or = or that generated errors) as well as text outside of $...$ math regions appear in black.

 ```
 l.l(r"""
-Arithmetic expressions are written in calculator style, e.g., $1+2*4/4^2 ?$.
+Arithmetic expressions are written in calculator style, e.g., $1+2\cdot 4/4^2 ?$.
 The '?' indicates that the answer should be inserted in the typeset output.

 Sets are finite and can contain numbers, unevaluated expressions and